 - (3) official sources of weather and effects of weather on small UAS performance;

 - (5) emergency procedures;

 - (8) determining the performance of small UAS;

 - (9) physiological effects of drugs and alcohol;

 - (11) airport operations

 - (12) maintenance and inspection procedures

 - (13) Night Operations

-This course contains 13 video lessons plus a bonus chapter on the licensing process, running over two and a half hours in all, regularly updated, with the essential information you will need to pass the test.
-You can play the course as many times as you like.
-Feel free to pause or repeat any sections that are not clear.
+This course contains 20 video lessons plus a bonus section on the licensing process, running over two and a half hours in all, updated, with the essential information you need to pass the FAA test.
+You can replay the videos in this course as many times as you like.

 NOTE: As of January 13th, 2020, prior to taking the Unmanned Aircraft General Knowledge Exam, all applicants must establish an FAA Tracking Number (FTN) within IACRA.
 The FAA implemented this change so that they can “better track an airman consistently through their entire certification process and collect better data to support risk-based decision-making.”